CharlieYan0304/IDEA9103-Major-Project/README.md

 ## What is the individual's approach to animating the group's code?

-**The individual's code responds to user input by detecting keyboard and mouse events to achieve dynamic interaction.** The mousePressed() function handles mouse click events, calling the randomizePosition() method to randomly reposition all rectangles when the mouse is pressed.
-The keyTyped() function handles keyboard input, specifically the pressing of the spacebar, for moving the rectangles.
-The translate() and resetMatrix() functions are used for translating graphics and resetting the transformation matrix, which is useful for drawing rows and columns.
-Additionally, the isOutOfBounds() function checks if elements have moved out of the canvas boundaries and stops their movement if necessary.
+**The individual's code responds to user input by detecting keyboard and mouse events to achieve dynamic interaction.** The `function mousePressed()` handles mouse click events, calling the `randomizePosition()` method to randomly reposition all rectangles when the mouse is pressed.
+The `function keyTyped() ` handles keyboard input, specifically the pressing of the spacebar, for moving the rectangles.
+The `function translate()` and `function resetMatrix()` are used for translating graphics and resetting the transformation matrix, which is useful for drawing rows and columns.
+Additionally, the `function isOutOfBounds()` checks if elements have moved out of the canvas boundaries and stops their movement if necessary.

 ## What are the main coding techniques used in this work?